Ready to Grow Your Business Fast?

 The critic employees are quite common.
 This worker can’t find anything positive to say.
 They focus only on seeing what’s wrong and sharing that opinion with anyone who will listen.

-This type of employee comes across as an annoying know-it-all.
+This type of problem employee comes across as an annoying know-it-all.
 They seem to find pleasure in pointing out any issue, mistake, or glitch – whether real or perceived.

 The Critic presents a challenge in morale, teamwork, and meeting deadlines.